Gibraltar rock (candy): History

-As hard candy remains stable indefinitely if kept dry, captains of commercial ships in turn could carry the candy to ports throughout the world for sale.
+As hard candy remains stable indefinitely if kept dry, captains of commercial ships could carry the candy to ports throughout the world for sale.

 After Mrs. Spencer died, the business remained in family hands until the 1830s, when it was sold to John William Pepper.

 Recipe

-Ye Olde Pepper Companie continues to sell the candies, apparently using the original recipe as "Gibralters"[sic] and lists sugar, water, cream of tartar, cornstarch, and oil of lemon as ingredients.
+Ye Olde Pepper Companie continues to sell the candies, apparently using the original recipe as "Gibralters" [sic] and lists sugar, water, cream of tartar, cornstarch, and oil of lemon as ingredients.
 They are cut into the shape of a rhombus about 1½ inches on a side.

 A 1947 cookbook gives a recipe using sugar, water, vinegar, and either vanilla, peppermint or cloves for flavoring; it is boiled until hard then pulled like taffy, and becomes "soft and creamy" in several days.